MY LONGER BIO

 Until one day I wrote something I would have liked when I was a kid.
 And something happened.
 The voice sighed happily.
 I figured out the sort of books I wanted to write.
 Meanwhile my voice still talks to me and says to keep writing, so I am.
 I’ve learned to listen to the voice.
 It seems to know what it’s talking about.

 I have written more than thirty books for children.
-They include The Curse of the Werepenguin and its sequel, The Revenge of the Werepenguin, The Pet War, the Liberty Fall Elementary trilogy (Class Dismissed, Unschooled and Field Tripped), and both The Contagious Colors of Mumpley Middle School and The Amazing Wilmer Dooley, written under the pen name of Fowler DeWitt.
+They include The Curse of the Werepenguin and its sequels The Revenge of the Werepenguin and the Battle of the Werepenguins, The Pet War, the Liberty Fall Elementary trilogy (Class Dismissed, Unschooled and Field Tripped), and both The Contagious Colors of Mumpley Middle School and The Amazing Wilmer Dooley, written under the pen name of Fowler DeWitt.
 I also wrote The Rotten Adventures of Zachary Ruthless and lots of other things.